-3.3 European Union Restriction of Hazardous Substances (RoHS)
+3.1.3 European Union Restriction of Hazardous Substances (RoHS)

-The European Union Restriction of Hazardous Substances (RoHS) Directive restricts the presence of chemical substances, including Lead (Pb), in electronic products effective July 2006.
+The European Union Restriction of Hazardous Substances (RoHS) Directive, restricts the presence of chemical substances, including Lead, Cadmium, Mercury, Hexavalent Chromium, PBB and PBDE, in electronic products, effective July 2006.
+This drive is manufactured with components and materials that comply with the RoHS Directive.